ariankordi/FFL.js/README.md

 * Need more demos: body model, CharInfo editing, glTF export?, mass icons

 * Add an option to switch color space (`FFLSetLinearGammaMode`), needs to be kept track of per-CharModel.
-* Improve resource loading by either not loading all resource in WASM heap or in memory in general.
-(IndexedDB streaming?)
-* Strip out console.debug/assert statements when not debugging, or for a build.
-  - As well as the TextureManager.logging property.
-    * Terser is too dumb to see that it's always false, so perhaps it should be a shakable constant?
 * Investigate how to make unit tests for the library, further reading: [Three.js Discourse](https://discourse.threejs.org/t/how-to-unit-test-three-js/57736/2 )
-* **Switch to `"type": "module"` in package.json.**
-  - The shader materials all need to be converted to ESM.
-  - Then, builds should be provided for UMD and ESM.
-    * esbuild + Terser can be used, but look into Closure Compiler for more aggressive optimization.
 * **Code needs to be split into files.** This has already been planned, search: `// TODO PATH:`
 * **More refactoring?**
   - Refactor into classes/true OOP.
 Should functionality be implemented in class patterns?